christian-volmer/OFFT/README.md

 ## Release history

 ### *Changes pending for the next release*
+ - Added support for Visual Studio 2013
+ - BUGFIX: potential crash due to an uninitialised member variable
  - Moved public header files to dedicated directory
  - Cleaned up the structure of the `CMakeLists.txt` files.
     - Public include directory is now a property of the OFFT library itself.